anerani/fircrelay/README.md

 # fircrelay
 FIFO (named pipe) to IRC Relay Bot

 FIFO to IRC Relay Bot is meant to create a named pipe file which the bot will then listen to, and relays all messages arrived to that pipe to a specified IRC channel.
 You could e.g. dump some basic logs to your private IRC using this.
+Works on Unix platforms due to ```os.mkfifo()``` limitations.

 Bot requires ```idiokit``` package, from which the bot uses modules for IRC connectivity and asynchronous stuff.
 Package can be found [here.](https://github.com/abusesa/idiokit/)